Faisal9776/imageResize/README.md

 ## Available Scripts
 An image to be resized must be in the project directory The application takes any image file that has to be called horizontal.jpg to be resized.
-The final resized image gets stored in IMG_URL at line 783 in the file jquery.resizeimage
+The final resized image gets stored in IMG_URL at line 783 in the file jquery.resizeimage.
 In the project directory, you can run:

 ### `npm start`